Home » DIY » outdoor living » Spray Painted Outdoor Rug for Camper or RV

 Click here to pin for later

 I love the “pop of color” the spray-painted rug and box fan add to the camper!
-Isn’t it amazing how well the color of the spray-painted box fan matches the trailer?
+Isn’t it amazing how well the spray-painted box fan matches the trailer?

 gail